Omshakthy Homes - Brand Logo

 Carpet Area refers to the internal area of a property that can be used for living, including rooms like bedrooms, living rooms, kitchens, and bathrooms.
 Carpet Area excludes walls, balconies, and common spaces such as elevators, swimming pools, etc.

 In real estate transactions, Carpet Area is usually considered the most dependable measurement for evaluating the actual living area.
-Because it represents the area available for daily use, it is usually what buyers need to pay attention to when considering whether a property has enough space for their needs.
+Because it represents the area available for daily use, it is usually what buyers need to pay attention to when considering whether to buy property in Chennai or in any other city.

 Carpet vs. Built-up Areas

 The built-up area and carpet area are key metrics when buying a property.
 The built-up area encompasses the carpet area as well as walls and other shared spaces.
-It assists in comparing properties correctly, particularly when considering apartments within the same building or neighborhood, since this region is less prone to being affected by inflation or vagueness
+It assists in comparing properties correctly, particularly when considering apartments within the same building or neighborhood.

 What is a Built-up Area?